bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

+Prerequisites: RNMRA only

 Description:
-Sets number of shots to acquire before display update.
+`NDSP` sets the number of shots to acquire between display updates.
+If ndsp is omitted RNMR will prompt for it with the current value as a default.
 ## NG
 Continue acquisition